Architecture documentation

 <Card title="Deployment topology" href="/docs/architects/overview/deployment-topology">

 See runtime zones, network paths, EVM access, custody dependencies, and recovery points.
+This page maps the zones an operator controls from the zones DALP manages.

 </Card>